iondv/framework/docs/en/2_system_description/platform_configuration/deploy_modules.md

 }
 ```

-Substitute attributes instead of the `...` and set operations for search, for example:
+Substitute attributes with `...` and set operations for search, for example:

 ```
         "searchBy": [ // attributes by which we search, by default displayed in the columns